 I have been continuously writing on issues touching the corporate world and sharing my personal experience and views with the readers, my colleagues and people connected to the corporate world.
-While there are many legal issues and the law touching the corporate world and functioning of companies in India, I have written considerably on sections 397/398 of the Companies Act, 1956.
-I was always of the opinion that the listed public companies are well regulated to a great extent.
-SEBI has a considerable role in regulating the capital markets and no listed public company dare to ignore the commitments under listing agreement entered into with the stock exchanges.
-Despite well regulated set-up to regulate the capital markets and the listed public companies in India, we tend to see some irregularities and they tend to happen and there are limitations.
+While there are many legal issues and the law touching the corporate world and functioning of companies in

 I was concentrating more on private companies or the closely held companies.
 It is not easy for everyone to go for big expansions and establishing a big corporate entity instantly.
 We know the requirements for getting a public company listed in a stock exchange and we are aware of SEBI (DIP) regulations.
 A business gets established and expanded step-by-step and as such Private Limited Companies or the closely held companies occupy greater significance.
 We see many private companies owned by a family and there tend to be many groups and interesting corporate arrangements in closely held private companies.
 In view of the fact that there are no strict regulations governing the shareholding pattern in private companies, we very often see that many private companies are controlled by two groups and even otherwise, there tend arise groupism in the Company.
 When the trust is lost between or among groups in the Private Limited Companies, then, one group tend to oppress other and in some cases, a group will always try to create problems to the majority in the Company and try to take-over the Company too.
 These differences between or among groups in a Private Limited Company may lead to approaching the Company Law Board under section 397/398 of the Companies Act, 1956.
 Section 397/398 of the Companies Act, 1956 provides protection to the minority against oppression and mismanagement in the Company.
 Though, only a group of minority shareholders in the Company who are qualified to approach the Company Law Board under section 399, can approach Company Law Board under section 397/398 of the Companies Act, 1956 seeking preventing measures to put an end to the matters complained of, even the majority approaches Company Law Board alleging oppression and mismanagement typically.
 The Company Law is very complicated and it is not easy for an adjudicating forum to decide and give directions to the Company or the Shareholders.
 An adjudicatory forum should concentrate on the concept of company law and various other stake-holders who are not before it and it makes a proceeding before the Company Law Board delayed at times.
 There will not be any difficulty in entertaining an application seeking to condone the delay in filing the required documents with the Authorities and such applications can easy be disposed of by imposing fine etc.